2024 First Look Project

 Please review the following prior to submitting:

-• For both Screenplay and TV, the script must not be under a representation, option, or shopping agreement at the time of entry (if it happens after, that's absolutely fine!).
+• For both Screenplay and TV, the script must not be under an option or shopping agreement at the time of entry (if it happens after, that's absolutely fine!).

 • The same script cannot compete in multiple categories.
 Genre hybrids (i.e. an Action/Comedy) can be whatever category the writer chooses.